Simple API Integration

 if (repeatCallPercentage > 0.3) { // 30% repeat calls

-const potentialSavings = this.calculateCachingSavings(service, metrics);
+const potentialSavings = this.calculateCachingFinancial financial savings(service, metrics);

-type: 'caching',
+sort: 'caching',

 service,